 “I’m a _____________”

-That should be long enough since the students will be memorizing the whole dialogue during the game.
+That should be long enough since the students will memorize the whole dialogue during the game.

-Then you can ask them to write it all out from memory and swap papers and check each other's spelling.
+Finally, you can ask them to write it all out from memory, swap papers, and check each other’s spelling.

-Say the question in different rhythms, pausing on a different word each time, and have students copy your rhythm.
+Say the question in different rhythms, pausing on another word each time, and have students copy your rhythm.
 Speed it up, slow it down.
-That’s a good excuse to have students repeat the sentence several times but in a varied way.
+That’s an excellent excuse to have students repeat the sentence several times but in a varied way.

-If you are musically inclined, sing up an arpeggio ‘What does he dooooooooo?’
-Boys hold the base note on ‘What’.
-Boys or girls hold the other notes in the chord in turn.
-Then point at a picture and class answers ‘he’s a gardener’ or whatever the profession is.
+If you are musically inclined, this activity should make some students smile.
+Demonstrate by singing up an arpeggio ‘What does he dooooooooo?’
+Next, have all students sing that with you, and then, have some hold the base note on ‘What.’
+Others hold the remaining notes in the chord in turn.
+Then point at a picture, and the class answers, ‘he’s a gardener’ or whatever the profession is.
 If you have kids, this will take some training.
-But once your kids know how to hold a chord as a class, you’ll be able to use this musical interlude for lots of sentences.
+But once your students know how to hold a chord as a class, you’ll be able to use this musical interlude for any sentences.

 If your students are fun-loving, play the hand slap game from 176 ESL Games for Children.
-Kids love this.
-Some adult will, but not all.
+Kids love this and some adults will, but not all.
 Students stand opposite each other.
-Each one places his or her right hand out in front.
+Each one places their right hand out in front.
 Student A’s hand is on top.
-(See the picture, here left, but with two people not four.)
-Student A asks, ‘What does she do?’
+Now student A asks, ‘What does she do?’
 Student B replies with any profession that comes to mind, ‘She’s a doctor.’
-And SLAP, student B tries to slap student A’s hand, before student A can move it out the way.
-Swap over.
+And SLAP, student B tries to slap student A’s hand before student A can move it out the way.
+Then, swap over.

 From ESL Activities for Teens and Adults: Play the Grammar Auction game using all forms of the question and answer, some correct, some with errors.
-You could play Typhoon or Blow Your House Down using famous people your students are likely to know.
-This could be presidents, singers, actors, chefs, architects, politicians and people in the news, people on TV from soaps or shows and so on.
-If you want to work on the past simple form and ask "What did she do?" then use famous people who are dead.
+Next, you could play Typhoon or Blow Your House Down using famous people your students are likely to know.
+For example, the people could be presidents, singers, actors, chefs, architects, politicians and people in the news, people on TV from soaps or shows, etc. However, if you want to work on the past simple form and ask, “What did she do?” then use famous people who are dead.
 Albert Einstein: What did he do?
 He was a scientist.

-Let me know how it goes and what ideas you try out from there.
+Let me know how it goes and what ideas you try.